elastic/kibana/docs/visualize.md

 ## Getting Started

 To create a new visualization either click on the visualize tab at the top of the screen or the new document button in the toolbar panel to the right of the search bar.
-This will start the "New Visualization Wizard".
+This will start the *New Visualization Wizard*.

 - **Step 1:** Choose the data source for the new visualization - You have 3 options here:
   - *New search* Pick an index pattern and search as you create your visualization